 Talent discards the supernatant

 Then, add 2 milliliters of potassium ammonium chloride to the centrifuge tube and pipet up and down to resuspend the pellet and lyse the erythrocytes [1-CU].
-Wait 2 minutes [2-MED], and then add HBSS 2% FCS to the resuspended pellet to obtain a total volume of 14 milliliters [3-MED].
+Wait for 2 minutes [2-MED], and then add HBSS 2% FCS to the resuspended pellet to obtain a total volume of 14 milliliters [3-MED].

 Talent resuspends the pellet TEXT: NH4CL: 155 mM, KHCO3: 10 mM, Na2EDTA: 100mM